 Locally in the Bahama Shores neighborhood you will find brick lined streets and large mature trees.
 This picture below shows a gorgeous banyan tree in this neighborhood.

 8. Lakewood Estates

-This is an interesting neighborhood.
+This neighborhood is a bit unusual in a good way.
 Located just south of Lake Maggiore, this neighborhood is both a residential neighborhood and a golf course.
 The vast majority of neighborhoods in Pinellas County are located on a grid with Avenues stretching from east to west and Lanes traveling from North to South.
 This makes for a lot of straight streets and 90 degree corners.
 Not the most exciting layout however Lakewood Estates is a bit different.
-These streets are designed around the golf course so it makes it for a more curvy, unpredictable layout which gives it some character.
+These streets are designed around the golf course so it makes for a more curvy, unpredictable layout which gives it some character.
 Lakewood Estates is home to St. Petersburg Country Club which is a private members only golf club.

 6. Warehouse Arts District / Palmetto Park

 Part of this revitalization had to do with the development of all the businesses on Central Ave in The Grand Central District.